cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

       second phase of Cardano development in which network decentralization will be delivered.

     slot
       a fixed period of time within an epoch.
 Each epoch of time is divided into numbered slots.
-Slots that contain transactions are called blocks.
+Slots that are inhabited by blocks are called active slots.

     slot leader
       elected node that has been selected to create a block within the current slot.
 A random election process occurs based on the proportional stake.